WildernessLabs/Documentation/docs/Meadow/Meadow.OS/Configuration/OS_Device_Configuration/index.md

 # Control how the .NET runtime executes your Meadow application, optionally enabling just-in-time (JIT) compilation instead of interpretation mode.
 MonoControl:
+  # Options to pass to Mono via the command line.
   Options: --jit

 # Control how the ESP coprocessor will start and operate.